PyPlanet/PyPlanet/docs/source/intro/configuration.rst

 Logging (base)
 ~~~~~~~~~~~~~~

-By default (from version 0.5.0) rotating logging is enabled by default.
-The settings bellow can be adjusted to meet
+By default (from version 0.5.0) rotating logging is enabled by default but writing is disabled by default.
-your requirements.
+The settings bellow can be adjusted to meet your requirements.

 .. code-block:: python
   :caption: base.py